DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 odm-runtime
 -------------------
 An odm docker image that contain RES / HTDS and a DB in a docker image.
-TODO :
-	- Add a bna to call this res.
-	- Deploy the vehicule xom and ruleset by default in this image

 sample-rest-service
 -------------------